 As opposed to letting it get on top of you, getting onside with EX can boost profits by up to 25%.
 It’s a core HR responsibility to counteract and anticipate employee experience disruptions posing a severe threat to the EX lifecycle.
 Management must prioritize the threat of social pressures, like the COVID-19 pandemic as a good example (see more on this below).

 It’s a term given to mapping an employee’s movement through the organization from recruitment to exit.
-In between these extremities, the employee life cycle observes the employee’s rate of development and ability to retain the workload in designated positions.
+In between these extremities, the employee journey (or employee life cycle) observes the employee’s rate of development and ability to retain the workload in designated positions.
 It’s a more extended look at progress between pivotal touchpoints that signify a change in career progress.
-A thorough ELC analysis will tell us whether or not the employee’s journey was an engaging one or not.
+A thorough analysis will tell us whether or not the employee’s journey was an engaging one or not.

 C. Employee Engagement